loginom/loginom-help-en-omegat/data/interface/property-inspector.md

 > **Note:** It is not possible to change the order of the *Properties* and *Value* columns.

 It is possible to sort nodes in the *Property inspector* tree.
-For this purpose, it is required to click the header of the *Property* column.
+For this purpose, it is required to click on the header of the *Property* column.
 Subsequent pressing the header enables to change the sorting order or cancels it.

 It is possible to select with mouse cursor any cell or range of cells of the *Property inspector* by clicking and copy its (their) value by pressing *Ctrl+C* combination of keys.